Skip to content

 Image/HBO Max

-Peacemaker’s dynamic with Adrian Chase (Freddie Stroma), aka Vigilante — an overly attached superfan — suggests a potential deeper connection between the two.
-Though their relationship is never explicitly defined as romantic or sexual, Vigilante frequently gazes at Peacemaker with apparent affection, further hinting at a more intimate bond.
-At one point, they are even seen in bed together with a woman.
-Peacemaker’s bisexuality is confirmed in a powerful moment during a confrontation with his father.
+Peacemaker’s bisexuality is confirmed in the first season during a confrontation with his father.
 In their emotional fight, Auggie condemns Peacemaker’s sexuality, saying, “I knew when you slept with the whores of polluted blood!
 And men!”
 This explosive moment underscores the tension in their relationship and highlights Peacemaker’s struggle with his father’s toxic views.

-In an interview with Empire Magazine, show creator James Gunn commented on Peacemaker’s sexual identity
+In an interview with Empire Magazine, show creator James Gunn commented on Peacemaker’s sexual identity:

-‘Peacemaker is an interesting character because he’s so f*****-up in so many ways, and then in other ways, he is kind of weirdly forward-thinking,’ Gunn explained.
-‘John does improv all the time, and he just turned Christopher Smith into this hyper-sexualized dude that is open to anything sexually.
+Peacemaker is an interesting character because he’s so f*****-up in so many ways, and then in other ways, he is kind of weirdly forward-thinking, Gunn explained.
+John does improv all the time, and he just turned Christopher Smith into this hyper-sexualized dude that is open to anything sexually.
 I was surprised by that.
 But I thought, ‘I guess it makes sense that this guy isn’t one-dimensional.’